Maxim-Mazurok/google-api-typings-generator/gapi.client.saasservicemgmt-v1beta1/readme.md

 );
 ```

-After that you can use SaaS Service Management API resources: <!-- TODO: make this work for multiple namespaces -->
+After that you can use SaaS Runtime API resources: <!-- TODO: make this work for multiple namespaces -->

 ```typescript